Introduction

 Conclusion

-I had started writing this article yesterday, on Independence Day.
-The plan to publish this article yesterday – with another article afterward, on the topic of Independence Day -- was delayed.
-(A man has to do other stuff!)
+I started writing this article yesterday, on Independence Day.
+The plan to publish this article yesterday, with another article afterward about Independence Day, was delayed.
+A man has to do other stuff!
 Well, this family heritage article is published!
-I will get around to writing and publishing my Independence Day article – in better late than never mode.
+I will get around to writing and publishing an Independence Day article, in better-late-than-never mode.

-I have written earlier, about having started “our way back home.”
-Our 7/3/2021 travels took just over six hours total.
-(After having been at the homeplace, my truck was hungry.
-I fed him 89 octane 100% gas, at the Liberty Market, which is across from the elementary school, on Main Street.)
-To my family and friends in Rogersville, I'm sorry, y'all, that I didn't let you know that we were coming!
+I wrote earlier in this article about starting “our way back home.”
+Our travels on 7/3/2021 took just over six hours.
+After the homeplace, my truck was hungry.
+I fed him 89-octane 100% gas at Liberty Market, which is across Main Street from the elementary school.
+To family members and friends in Rogersville, I'm sorry, y'all, that I didn't let you know that we were coming!
 What we did took enough time.
 We didn't have any more time!

-The Ferrell family gathering fun, on 7/3/2021, was a foretaste of future Ferrell family gathering fun – at HOME!
+The Ferrell family gathering fun on 7/3/2021 was a foretaste of future Ferrell family gathering fun – at our everlasting and heavenly home!

 No comments: